 The first two ways are actually things that you are probably already doing.
-Both the stock market and short term bonds provide good (if noisy) protection from inflation risk.
+Both the stock market and short-term bonds provide good (if noisy) protection from inflation risk.
 They are able to do this because they are constantly incorporating new information about inflation expectations.
-While this might not help with short term shocks from inflation, they are incredibly important for protecting your portfolio from inflation over the long run.
-You can think of them providing indirect inflation protection.
+While this might not help with short-term shocks from inflation, they are incredibly important for protecting your portfolio from inflation over the long run.
+You can think of them as providing indirect inflation protection.

 But the most direct way of dealing with the risk that inflation poses to your retirement income plan is with TIPS (and I-Bonds – though there are some limits there).
 We’ve already talked a little bit about TIPS, but these are bonds issued by the Treasury Department that adjust their principal amount based on what inflation does.
 This has some significant tax consequences (you’re taxed on those adjustments as if they were income in the current year), so you want to pay attention to your asset location, but the money that you have invested in TIPS is pretty much immunized against inflation.